voborgus/lmru--tech/content/en/values/_index.md

 {{% pageinfo color="warning" %}}
 <h3>Work in progress</h3><br />
-Content under construction: the set of values is not accepted and not convenient for use yet. <br /><br />
+Content under construction: this set of values is not approved and should be read as a draft. <br /><br />
 {{% /pageinfo %}}

 Being an IT, we want to <b>build Retailer — technology company-platform</b>.